Curated by Peter Hastings Falk

 OPENING RECEPTION Thursday, February 1 at 7 pm

 Quite literally rescued from the dumpster, is a body of work that has enjoyed international attention since its salvage and will now be on show in OSilas Gallery.
-Although the artist died in obscurity and found little commercial success in his lifetime, Pinajian’s works are highly valued by collectors as evidenced by resent sales.
+Although the artist died in obscurity and found little commercial success in his lifetime, works of the late Arthur Pinajian are now highly valued by collectors as evidenced by recent sales.
+OSilas Gallery is pleased to be able to showcase the works of this talented recluse, who devoted his life to his passion–art.

-Art historian William Innes Homer said of Pinajian, “When Pinajian hits the mark, especially in his abstractions, he can be ranked among the best artists of his era.”
-This exhibition features Pinajian’s abstract landscapes from both Woodstock and Bellport, New York, the two primary locations where he painted, and covers the period from 1958 to 1994.
+Homer stated, “When Pinajian hits the mark, especially in his abstractions, he can be ranked among the best artists of his era.”
+The Pinajian Discovery: An Artist’s Life Revealed features over 30 of Pinajian’s abstract landscapes from both Woodstock and Bellport, New York, the two primary locations where he painted, and covers the period from 1958 to 1994.

-As Homer wrote of Pinajian’s work, “When all is said and done, this oeuvre is important both because it represents an artist’s life in its totality and because within it is found a prize legacy that will endure for posterity.”
+Homer concluded, “When all is said and done, this oeuvre is important both because it represents an artist’s life in its totality and because within it is found a prize legacy that will endure for posterity.”